-In addition to working out outdoors during this covid-19 pandemic, I also keep active by exercising alone, with a few friends, or tiny groups of less than ten members.
+In addition to working out outdoors during this COVID-19 pandemic, I also keep active by exercising alone, with a few friends, or tiny groups of less than ten members.
 Doing so does not just minimize the chances of spreading the disease but also motivates me to exercise adequately and achieve my training goals amidst all the challenges.
 As long as we wear face masks and keep our distance we should be safe.
+Exercising with a mask may not be the best thing, but it’s much better than catching COVID-19.
+If you want to stay really protected you could purchase one of the N95 masks from Pandemic Pal, but otherwise just a normal facemask should provide sufficient protection considering you are outside and social distancing.
 If someone doesn’t have a facemask and they want to do a group workout, it is best for them to view websites that have them available to get the right one for them.

 When exercising in the company of family and friends, I always ensure that we adhere to all the CDC guidelines.
 I also pick activities that allow us to maintain the required distance between each other while preventing direct contact as much as possible.
 Hiking and biking are our favorite sporting activities during this season.

 We are still in a pandemic and one of the measures that I have to ensure I adhere to when I am outside is limiting physical contact between myself and another person.
 The CDC recommends a social distance of 6 feet between individuals, which calls for activities that adhere to the same for anyone that chooses to exercise outdoors or in groups.